What's a Data Management Platform (DMP)?

 How to get started?

-Chosing and implementing a DMP isn't rocket science yet it needs to be done knowing your data-driven marketing strategy and the technics behind it.
-Too often organizations chose and implement a DMP without truly knowing how they will use it and create ROI.
+Choosing and implementing a DMP isn't rocket science, yet it needs to be done knowing your data-driven marketing strategy and the techniques behind it.
+Too often organizations choose and implement a DMP without truly knowing how they will use it and create ROI.

-We recommend to take the follow actions step to deliver a succesful DMP project:
+We recommend to take the following steps to deliver a successful DMP project:

 - Define your use-cases in detail: what audiences would you want to build and leverage?
-What execution channels do you use & who owns them (agency or interal)?
+What execution channels do you use and who owns them (agency or internal)?

 - Build your business case: how much could you save through suppression across channels or combining on- and offline?
-How much better could you target & thus spend your budget?
+How much better could you target and thus spend your budget?

 - Choose your DMP platform: evaluate the functionalities you need vs. the functionalities every platform offers.
 Try to look beyond the sales pitch to evaluate if this platform can truly enable your use-cases.

-- Technically implement your DMP platform into detail and make sure you track what you need and connect to all your execution channels
+- Technically implement your DMP platform and make sure you track what you need and connect to all your execution channels.

 element61 has done various DMP RFPs, is partner to multiple DMP platforms and has managed various DMP implementations.
 We understand DMPs in-depth and understand their potential.
 It is our mission to help organizations along every step.

 Our consultants are experienced in all major DMPs.
 We are a trusted implementation partner of below DMPs: